filecoin-project/specs/content/systems/filecoin_markets/storage_market/_index.md

 Negotiation begins once a client has discovered a miner whose `StorageAsk` meets their desired criteria.
 The *recommended* order of operations for negotiating and publishing a deal is as follows:

 1. In order to propose a storage deal, the `StorageClient` calculates the piece commitment (`CommP`) for the data it intends to store.
 This is neccesary so that the `StorageProvider` can verify that the data the `StorageClient` sends to be stored matches the `CommP` in the `StorageDealProposal`.
-For more detail about the relationship between payloads, pieces, and `CommP` see [Piece](piece) and [Filproofs](filproofs).
+For more detail about the relationship between payloads, pieces, and `CommP` see [Piece](piece).
 2. Before sending a proposal to the provider, the `StorageClient` adds funds for a deal, as necessary, to the `StorageMarketActor` (by calling `AddBalance`).
 3. The `StorageClient` now creates a `StorageDealProposal` and sends the proposal and the CID for the root of the data payload to be stored to the `StorageProvider` using the `Storage Deal Protocol`.